SimenCodes/heads-up/README.md

 #### Something else? ####
 Something I haven't covered here?
 I answer all kinds questions in the [issue tracker](https://github.com/SimenCodes/heads-up/issues?q=is%3Aissue).
 If your question hasn't been answered there already, feel free to ask!
-*PS: Let me know that you've tried the steps here when asking qustions.
+*Let me know that you've tried the steps here when asking qustions.
 If you don't, the first thing you'll get is a link to this list.*

 ## Contact ##
 Problems, feature requests or questions?
 Go to the [Issue tracker](https://github.com/SimenCodes/heads-up/issues?q=is%3Aissue).
 You can also [email](mailto:sb@simen.codes) me, but I'm slower to answer emails.